freealise/freealise.github.io/_posts/2025-01-01-nothing-here-at-the-time.md

-fix the unconvincing [('Noahide')] story: connect (Noah) to [Mary Magdalene] for gentiles leaflet in Georgian, Czech with Tanya reference, Hebrew and Arabic as original (~Aramaic), Ukrainian with Coptic font, English also for Liberland
+fix the unconvincing [('Noahide')] story: connect (Noah) to [Mary Magdalene] for gentiles leaflet in Georgian, Czech with Tanya reference, Hebrew and Arabic as original (~Aramaic), Ukrainian with Coptic font, English (+for Liberland), German

 -->